distanceworkshops/distanceworkshops.github.io/index.md

  - [Camera trap distance sampling](https://workshops.distancesampling.org/ctds-may-2024)  27-31 May 2024
    - Registration will open shortly.
    - Applications for widening participation scholarship (see below) are now open.
+Closing date for applications: 8th April.

 Please [email us](mailto:distance@st-andrews.ac.uk) if you are interested in workshops on (1) introduction to distance sampling, (2) practical design and simulation, or (3) spatial models for distance sampling data.